Newsletter - September 2017

 The Israeli Prison Service (IPS) continues to experience difficulties in providing accurate and timely information regarding the number of Palestinian children in its detention facilities in accordance with an outstanding Freedom of Information application (FOI application).
-Although the IPS has not provided updated statistics since May 2017, it did provide some information to Ha'aretz Newspaper in August 2017, informing the paper that there were approximately 195 Palestinian children in detention.
-However, when Ha'aretz requested further details it was told to file an FOI application - the same procedure that the IPS has been unable to respond to in a timely manner since August 2016.
-In accordance with the FOI application, the IPS reports that as of 31 May 2017 there were 331 Palestinian children (12-17 years) held as "security prisoners" in its facilities, of which 74 percent were detained inside Israel in violation of Art.
-76 of the Fourth Geneva Convention.
+Although the IPS has not provided accurate statistics since May 2017, it did provide some information to Ha'aretz Newspaper in August 2017, informing the paper that there were approximately 195 Palestinian children in detention.
+However, when Ha'aretz requested further details it was told to file an FOI application - the same procedure the IPS appears unable to respond to in a timely manner.
+In accordance with the FOI application, the IPS reports that as of 31 May 2017 there were 331 Palestinian children (12-17 years) held as "security prisoners" in its facilities, of which 74 percent were detained inside Israel in violation of Article 76 of the Fourth Geneva Convention.

 More statistics >>

 As of October 2017, 92 percent of children continue to report being hand-tied upon arrest generally with plastic zip ties behind the back often described as “painful” or “very tight and painful”.
 This compares with 94 percent in 2016.
 Some children report that they remained tied during interrogation and all children continue to be shackled by the ankles during military court appearances.
 In 64 percent of cases the evidence indicates non-compliance with the military's own standard operating procedures for the use of hand restraints introduced in 2010 following High Court intervention.
 The 2010 regulations require, inter alia, hands to be restrained to the front with three hand ties avoiding "suffering as much as possible".
 In 2013 UNICEF recommended [pdf] that children should only be "restrained for the time that is strictly necessary without unnecessary pain or suffering".